nlepage/go-wasm-http-server/README.md

   </a>
 </p>

-> Build your Go HTTP Server to [WebAssembly](https://mdn.io/WebAssembly/) and embed it in a ServiceWorker!
+> Embed your Go HTTP handlers in a ServiceWorker (usin [WebAssembly](https://mdn.io/WebAssembly/)) and emulate an HTTP server!

 ## Examples